-The Wake Forest Police Department's Canine Unit currently consists of four canine teams, with one team assigned to each patrol squad.
-A team consists of a canine and the assigned handler.
-A canine team patrols the town and answers calls for service like other officers of the department.
-The department's canines are currently comprised of shepherds and malinois.
+The Wake Forest Police Department's Canine Unit currently consists of two canine teams - each comprised of a canine and the assigned handler.
+A canine team patrols the town and answers calls for service the same as other officers within the department.

 For More Information

-If you have any questions about the Wake Forest Police Department K-9 Unit or would like to request a K-9 public demonstration, please contact Lieutenant Matt Perkinson at 919-554-6150.
+If you have any questions about the Wake Forest Police Department K-9 Unit or would like to request a K-9 public demonstration, please contact Lt.
+T. Lairmore at 919-554-6150.